-Know your Risks
+Know Your Risks

-If you:
+if you:

 Have sex with multiple partners

-… YOU’RE AT HIGH RISK OF GETTING AN STI OR HIV.
+… YOU’RE AT HIGH RISK OF GETTING AN STI OR HIV

 - REGULAR CONDOM USE

-- GETTING TESTED FOR STIS
+- GETTING TESTED FOR STIs ON A ROUTINE BASIS

 - CHOOSING TO ABSTAIN FROM SEXUAL CONTACT

-A general urine screening isn’t enough to confirm that you have a negative STI status.
+A general urine screening isn’t enough to confirm that you have a negative STI status

 When you get tested, be sure to ask your healthcare provider to test for chlamydia and gonorrhea in all the places on your body where you’re having sexual contact, including your genitals, throat, and/or rectum.